 The events in the Book of Esther are the ones that inspired the celebration of Purim.
 The long story short goes like this: Esther is a beautiful and smart Jewish woman who marries the king of Persia, Ahashverus.
 She thwarts the anti-Semitic schemes of one of this royal councillors, Haman, and saves her people from certain destruction.

 I had a Jewish roommate for a few months in college and I had the chance to celebrate Purim one year with her.
-It’s a night of music, dancing, heavy drinking (hey! it’s part of the rules), masks, costumes, and a generally good time.
+It’s a night of music, dancing, drinking (hey! it’s part of the rules), masks, costumes, and a generally good time.
 You are supposed to drink until you “cannot distinguish between ‘Blessed Mordecai’ (Esther’s uncle) and ‘Cursed Haman.'”